 - 1 can (14-1/2 ounces) diced tomatoes, undrained

 - 1 teaspoon beef bouillon granules

 - Chili powder, pepper and cayenne pepper to taste

 - Sour cream, tortilla chips and shredded cheddar cheese, optional

-- In a Dutch oven, cook pork and onion in oil over medium heat until meat is no longer pink and vegetables are tender.
+- In a Dutch oven, heat canola oil over medium heat.
+Brown pork in batches until no longer pink.
+Add onion; cook until tender.
 Add garlic; cook 1 minute longer.

-- Add the beans, tomatoes, water, bouillon and seasonings.
+- Add beans, tomatoes, water, bouillon and seasonings to taste.
 Bring to a boil.
-Reduce heat; cover and simmer for 2 hours or until meat is tender.
-Serve with sour cream, tortilla chips and cheese if desired.
-Yield: 10 servings (2-1/2 quarts).
+Reduce heat; simmer, covered, until meat is tender, about 2 hours.
+If desired, serve with sour cream, tortilla chips and shredded cheese.
+Yield: 10 servings (about 2-1/2 quarts).

 Originally published as Zippy Pork Chili in Taste of Home February/March 2001, p25